PM Commentary by Stacy Goff, ProjectExperts CEO.

 Of course, many of our readers are still a furlong or two ahead of me.
 And still, let us see if we can add a bit more value to your quick and insightful response.
 The Horse, of course, is the Project Team; they do all the work.
 They exert the extreme and needed effort at the right time to win.
 And sometimes they need to be guided back on track, or helped to change tactics when the situation changes.

-That guiding and change of tactics comes from … the Project or Program Manager.
+That guiding and change of tactics comes from … the Project Manager.
 And just as there are different styles of jockeys, there are different styles of project manager.
 Different horses may benefit from different jockey style.
 Different project teams can benefit from some different styles of project manager–and leadership styles–especially across a range of industries.

 The role of the owner is an easy selection: This is your Project Sponsor–your key stakeholder.
 And just as some horses are managed by a consortium, individuals who work together to fund a successful racing initiative, your Sponsor group is sometimes a Steering Committee representing different interests, with an Executive Sponsor or Committee Chair.
 And, just as with the owner, this person or group funds the initiative and assures that it achieves the desired business benefits.